gautamgondaliya/gautamgondaliya/ReadMe.md

 # 💫 About Me:

-🔭 Focusing on FullStack (Frontend + Backend + DevOps).😎
+🔭 Focusing on FullStack (Frontend + Backend + DevOps).😎<br/>
-🌱 Trying to become an expert in Fullstack development ❤ 💻 I love exploring new tech stacks and building cool stuff.
+🌱 Trying to become an expert in Fullstack development ❤<br/>
-📰 Reading tech documentation whenever possible.
+💻 I love exploring new tech stacks and building cool stuff.<br/>
-🥅 2024 Goals: Learn Cloud on AWS and Azure.
+📰 Reading tech documentation whenever possible.<br/>
-⚡ Fun fact: Equal is Not Always Equal in Javascript.🤣
+⚡ Fun fact: Equal is Not Always Equal in Javascript.🤣<br/>

 ## 🌐 Socials: